CodezPoet/code_examples/README.md

 After some bad experiences adding some code review rules, if that makes me look negative, so be it, you don't know some of the crap I have to deal with, and I am fed up with it.
+If these rules means you want to hire someone else: go hire someone else.
+I have a lot of positive experiences but I am sick of some of the crap in this sector.

 1. It is appreciated if I can see code examples of the developer reviewing my code, so that I can see what level they are at, and if their critcism is valid
 2. Constructive criticism and feedback is always welcome.
 I love to learn